vscalcione/c-sources/README.md

 First of all, we need to configure the system for C development.
 If you are on Windows systems, what you need is an IDE to run the code with (CLion, for example).
 If, on the other hand, you are on Linux systems, you can opt for the solution loved by everyone, namely to compile and run the code from the terminal
+###

-To compile and run a file, open a shell and type the command:
+If use an IDE like CLion, you can run single file, otherwise, for compile and run a file, open a shell and type the command:
 ```bash
 $ gcc -o ${fileName} ${fileName}.c
 ```